sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	- A Gentile could be blessed with Abraham through faith
 	- The blessings of the law could only delay death, only the blessing of faith could give life

-There is another phrase used in Scripture that will help shed important light on the body of Christ.
-This phrase may appear translated as "child of Abraham", "Abraham's descendant", or "Abraham's seed" depending upon the exact Greek word used in the original and on the English translation.
-What makes this phrase especially interesting is the fact that it is used both literally and figuratively.

 Let's look at a discussion between Jesus and some Jews recorded in John 8, where this phrase is used both ways: